jomilojuking/jomilojuking.github.io/about-my-project.md

 ## About My Project
-During my AI Research Internship, I developed a project focused on creating automated post-game content.
+During my AI Research Institute, I developed a project focused on creating automated post-game content.
 The project utilized Python and transformers to generate accurate box scores and engaging video news reports from real-time game data.
 By fine-tuning models, we enhanced the narrative depth of AI-generated reports, resulting in increased audience engagement.